How to Describe Your Personality in English

 Story Two

 Oh, that’s easy.
 I’m super loyal, determined, and goal-driven.
 I’ll do almost anything to get what I want.
-I suppose a lot of people would say I’m stubborn, but I prefer to see the positive – I’ll always find a way or a solution.
-That’s not only true for me but for my friends and family as well.
+I suppose a lot of people would say I’m stubborn, but I prefer to see the positive—I’ll always find a way or a solution.
+That’s not only true for me but also for my friends and family.
 I’ll do anything to help them out.

 • Determined.
 Determined (adjective) means someone who has reached a decision and is resolved to that decision.
 Synonyms include driven, steadfast, purposeful, persistent, resolved, or stubborn.
 Note: stubborn has a slightly negative feeling to it and assumes someone is inflexible.